Pialmeida/face_recognition/README.md

 # face_recognition

 ### TO DO:
+RESTRUCTURE DATABSE TO INCLUDE INDEX FOR MANIPULATION OF SINGLE DATA POINTS

 - Create Raspberry Pi front-end UI
 	- ~~Add camera thread to UI~~
 	- ~~Add background data management~~